-Learn how Roche helps patients manage their diabetes from the Head of Roche Diabetes Care, North America
+Learn how Roche helps people manage their diabetes, from the head of Roche Diabetes Care, North America

 Can you tell us a little about what it’s like to live with diabetes?

-Yes, of course, and in fact, November is National Diabetes Awareness month and November 14 is World Diabetes Day, so I’m honored to be here today to raise awareness for such an important topic.
+Yes, of course.
+In fact, November is National Diabetes Awareness month and November 14 is World Diabetes Day, so I’m honored to be here today to raise awareness for such an important topic.

 What are some of the ways diabetes treatment can be modernized improve the quality of life of those living with diabetes?

 At Roche Diabetes Care, we recognize and understand that today’s healthcare system is complicated and sometimes confusing.
 Through innovative technology that will help people manage their diabetes, we recently introduced the Accu-Chek® Guide system, a meter with a SimplePay savings program2 that will allow those living with diabetes to focus on their health and not the cost.